Circle #11: Vintage Test Pattern

 Stitch the upper row sections together, then the lower, then join them, keeping those seams aligned if at all possible.
 Notice that I have not glued down the lower edges of the lower section to their papers (the innermost part of the circle), as I want to appliqué the center circle onto the piece, and it’s a lot harder if I’ve folded the edges and glued them down.

 Then, line up four green triangles with their curved edges at the bottom, and the points that go in-between them (three pieces).
 Lastly, lay the half-triangle on each side.
 NOW sew them together.
-You don’t want to be sewing on a full-triangle on those outer edges, like someone else I might just know.
+You don’t want to be sewing on a full-triangle on those outer edges; ask me how I know.

 When sewn together, it should look like this.
 It’s now after dinner and I’m inside, still listening, but sewing by lamplight, instead of by sunlight.
-I couldn’t stop listening, nor stop sewing.
+I couldn’t stop listening to that book, nor stop sewing.
 These get addicting.

 Join a checkerboard unit to the triangles unit.